The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 - Kurnoth Hunter with Greatsword: 180 points

-The Kurnoth Hunters are the most expensive model in the Sylvaneth Warband, but also the most versatile.
+The Kurnoth Hunters are the most expensive model in the Sylvaneth Warband outside of the Arch-Revenant, but also the most versatile.

 The Huntmasters are the leaders of this warband and they have 5 wounds more (35 instead of 30), same movement (4”) and Toughness (4).

-The Greatbow is the only ranged option available to this warband but the 20” range greatly compensates.
-2 attacks (3 for the Huntmaster) at Strength 4 (can be increased with the Leader ability as there is no range limit) performing 2-5 damage allow interesting tactics where you can snipe out enemies from afar and makes up the otherwise slower movement (4”).
+The Greatbow is the farthest ranged option available to this warband with an amazing 20” range.
+2 attacks (3 for the Huntmaster) at Strength 4 (can be increased with the Leader ability as there is no range limit) performing 2-5 damage allow interesting tactics where you can snipe out enemies from afar and makes up for the otherwise slower movement (4”).

 In melee they will survive thanks to the many wounds and decent Toughness, but their 3 attacks with 1-3 damage will make them no more useful than a 50 points Tree-Revenant, so avoid contact at all costs.